Link Shell Extension

 Junctions can also be created via Drag and Drop when the selected folders are dragged with the action button pressed to a destination folder; when the right mouse button is released, select the Drop Here ... submenu and then Junction.

-To help distinguish junction folders from normal folders, an overlay icon is implemented on junctions that shows a small two link chain under the folder icon.
+To help distinguish junction folders from normal folders, an overlay icon is implemented on junctions that shows a small three link chain icon under the folder.

-With Vista and Windows7 some folders, e.g. c:\Program Files needs elevation for junctions beeing created in.
+Elevation is needed in e.g. c:\Program Files for junctions beeing created in.
 This is why the famous UAC dialog must be acknowledged.

 To be exact: Only the creation of directories needs elevation in such situations, but creating an empty directory is a vital part of creating a junction.
 The DeviceIoControl(), which does the real work in creating junctions would work without elevation.

-Replacement Junction Link Shell Extension brings a feature with it, which enables it to change the target of an existing junction either via Pick/Drop or Drag and Drop.
+Link Shell Extension can change the target of an existing Junction, Symbolic Link or MountPoint either via Pick/Drop or Drag and Drop.

-To use this feature simply select an existing directory as Link Source and drop it over an already existing junction.
+To use this feature simply select an existing directory as Link Source and drop it over an already existing Junction/Symbolic Link/Mountpoint.
 By selecting the 'Drop as ...
-Replacment Junction' from the action menu, the target of an already existing junction is replaced by the new picked target.
+Replacement Junction/Symbolic Link/MountPoint' from the action menu, the target of an already existing Junction/Symbolic Link/MountPoint is replaced by the newly picked target.

-The same can be achieved via Drag an Drop.
+The same can be achieved via Drag an Drop for Symbolic Link Directories, Junctions and Mount Points.

 With hardlinks it behaves as follows:

-By closely looking at the above picture some can find three different types of files:
+By closely looking at the above picture one can find three different types of files:

 Normal Files The file B is a normal file.
 It gets copied as any other copy tool would do.

 Saturated Hardlinks The files E and F are hardlinked together.
-In LSE naming universe they are called Saturated Hardlinks, because the reference count, which is here 2, matches the number of occurrences below 'Folder 1', which is here 2.
+In LSE terms they are called Saturated Hardlinks, because the reference count, which is here 2, matches the number of occurrences below 'Folder 1', which is here 2.

 In General: A hardlink is called Saturated with respect to a folder F, if the number of occurrences below the folder F matches the reference count.